 Students who are close to completing their master's degree should apply to graduate the semester before they plan to finish.
 The suggested timeline to follow is: May 1 for Fall semester graduation, December 1 for Spring semester graduation and February 1 for Summer semester graduation.
 Students should use the Apply for Graduation drop-down link in the Student Information System (SIS) to apply for the degree to be conferred.

-A separate request is needed in order to sign up for the commencement ceremony in December (for fall graduates) or May (for spring or summer graduates).
+A separate request is needed in order to sign up for the commencement ceremony in December (for fall graduates who complete courses in December or in January) or May (for spring or summer graduates who complete courses in May for spring, or any session in June, July or August in summer).
 Students use the Edit Commencement Info drop-down link in SIS to complete this step.